 What causes reactivation of Epstein-Barr Virus?

 Science doesn’t know all the answers yet.
-In my clients, I often see an episode of chronic stress around the time of the reactivation, plus another infection or issue like a parasite or bacterial overgrowth in the gut.
-Some level of immune dysfunction is often present.
+In my clients, I often see an episode of chronic stress around the time of the reactivation, plus another infection or issue like a parasite or bacterial overgrowth in the gut like SIBO.
+Some level of immune system dysfunction is often present.

 Why does EBV reactivate in some people but not others?

-Again, we don’t have the answers as to why EBV reactivates in some people but not others.
-I do, however, see commonalities in the clinic that suggests there are triggers for EBV reactivation.
+Again, we don’t have the answers as to why Epstein Barr Virus reactivates in some people but not others.
+I do, however, see commonalities in the clinic that suggests there are triggers for Epstein Barr Virus reactivation.
 This is why a thorough health history and health timeline are necessary when putting the pieces of the chronic illness puzzle together.
 These things include: